Introduction to Medicare's Parts

 - This is optional coverage and requires that you pay a monthly premium.

-- You’re eligible to enroll in Part B starting three months before the month of your 65th birthday, during the month of your 65th birthday, and in the three months after your 65th birthday month.
+- You are eligible to enroll in Part B starting three months before the month of your 65th birthday, during the month of your 65th birthday, and in the three months after your 65th birthday month.

 - If you opt out of Part B during this initial enrollment period, then decide to enroll at a later date, you may have to pay a higher premium.
 Your monthly premium for Part B may go up 10 percent for each year you were eligible for but did not enroll in Part B.

-Medicare Part B covers care from Cedars-Sinai, Marina Del Rey Hospital and many of our physicians.
+- Medicare Part B covers care from Cedars-Sinai and most of our physicians.

-- Part C, also known as Medicare Advantage or a Medicare Health plan, is purchased from a private insurance company and typically organized like an HMO or PPO insurance plan.
+- Part C, also known as Medicare Advantage or a Medicare Health plan, is purchased from a private insurance company approved by Medicare and typically organized like a Health

 - Cedars-Sinai participates in the following Medicare Advantage plans: